InfraBlockchain/infrablockchain-antelope/contracts/yx.identity/README.md

 * account state (e.g. blacklisted account, ...)
 * Identity-Authority specific data (arbitrary string data)

-Once an Identity Authority sets identity info. for an account, only the Identity Authority account can modified the identity info for the account.
+Once an Identity Authority sets identity info. for an account, only the Identity Authority account can modify the identity info for the account.

 Environment Var.